SergioPereo/Floppy/README.md

 Also I would love to shout out the supporters from Buy Me a Coffee down below:

 # Nope this is not a tombstone, currently working on other projects.
 On december I will refactor this into something else.
+I need to change the way this is handled but definitely will continue to be Floppy.
 Will see, probably will make a dive into Rust 🙂